Detection and evaluation of electrical power quality

 High quality of voltage ensures operational safety.
 Modern production processes in particular, with their power-electronic drives and controls, depend on a high quality of the voltage supply.
 These enable considerable energy savings, optimize processes and increase productivity.
 Unfortunately they also degrade the voltage quality due to their load characteristics.
 This requires both precise planning in advance and qualified troubleshooting in the event of problems.

 Electricity as a resource

 In any case, an evaluation and recording of the electrical network quality pays off in terms of operational safety.
 Even if the energy supplier does not threaten with disconnection, initially unexplainable disturbances or even damage to equipment can be explained and set in connection with certain network parameters.
 As soon as the cause has been detected, a solution for the problem can be found as well.
-Even if this solution seems to be very expensive in the first place, production failure and restricted supply capability is often much more expensive.
-Not to mention the damaged reputation due to deadlines not met.
+If the result is a clean network, the often used statement by machine manufacturers: "There are harmonics in your network, the error has nothing to do with our machine", can easily be nullified.